 Hospitalization: Part A coinsurance plus coverage for 365 additional days after Medicare benefits end.

 Medical Expenses: Part B coinsurance (generally 20% of Medicare approved expenses) or copayments for hospital outpatient services.
 Plan N requires insured to pay a portion of the Part B coinsurance or copayment.

 Blood: First 3 pints of blood each year.

 Hospice: Part A coinsurance for eligible hospice/respite care expenses.

 See outline of coverage for details and exceptions.

-Eric Langholtz is originally from Coney Island in Brooklyn, New York.
+Eric Langholtz is originally from Brooklyn, New York.
+Eric was raised in Coney Island, home of the world famous Nathans and the Cyclone.
 He has built trusted relationships in Florida since 1990.

 Langholtz Insurance Group offers personal & business insurance solutions that will help protect you, your family, and your business when it matters most.